Subquery Best Practices FAQS

 11. Best Practice 9: Avoid Deeply Nested Subqueries

-• Excessive nesting hard to read and harder for optimizer
+• Hard to read and maintain

-• Flatten queries using JOINs, inline views, or CTEs
+• Prefer joins, inline views, or CTEs

 12. Best Practice 10: Check Execution Plan